evait-security/envizon/README.md

 bundle exec rails test
 ```

-### Start with prebuilt images and postgresql docker image

-Coming Soon™

 ### Set a password

 After starting the docker images go to: https://localhost:3000/ (or http://localhost:3000 if not using SSL)